ec-doris/laravel-cas/README.md

 # Laravel CAS Bundle

-A CAS bundle for Laravel with automatic configuration for EU Login and EC applications.
+A Laravel CAS authentication bundle for EU Login and EC applications.

+The package provides:
+- package login, logout, callback, and proxy callback routes
+- a `laravel-cas` auth guard driver and provider driver
+- a `cas.auth` middleware alias for route protection
+- automatic user creation on first successful CAS login
+- optional `CAS_MASQUERADE` and `CAS_DEMO_MODE` flows for non-production environments

 ## Installation

-### One-Command Installation

-You can add the repository and install the package in two commands:
+### Install from GitHub

+If you are consuming the current branch directly from this repository:

 ```shell
 composer config repositories.laravel-cas vcs https://github.com/ec-doris/laravel-cas
 composer require ec-doris/laravel-cas:dev-main
 ```

-### Post-Installation

-That's it!
-The package will automatically:
+### What the Package Wires Up

+After installation, Laravel package discovery will:
+- register the package service provider
+- register the `laravel-cas` auth guard and provider drivers
+- register default PSR-18 / PSR-17 bindings when those interfaces are not already bound
+- register the `cas.auth` middleware alias unless disabled
+- load the built-in CAS routes as a fallback when you have not published them

+You still need to:
-- Register CAS authentication guards and providers
+- configure your CAS environment variables
-- Set up PSR HTTP client dependencies (GuzzleHTTP, Nyholm PSR-7, Symfony PSR Bridge)
-- Register routes and middleware (with fallback)
-- Configure EU Login defaults

-No additional dependencies or manual configuration required!
+- add a `laravel-cas` guard and provider entry to `config/auth.php`
+- protect your application routes with `cas.auth` or redirect guests to `route('laravel-cas-login')`

 ## Quick Setup Guide

-After installing the package, follow these steps for immediate functionality:
+After installing the package, follow these steps:

-1. **Publish CAS routes**:
+1. **Publish the package files** (recommended):
    ```shell
    php artisan cas:install --all
    ```

+   The package can run with its fallback internal routes if you do not publish them, but publishing is better when you want route discovery, route caching visibility, or customization.

 2. **Update your `.env` file**:
    ```env